-Four county-focused PIGs have been assisting the OPSD TOD infrastructure financing study consultant team with identifying planned development projects, infrastructure needs and costs, and potential options for funding and financing TOD infrastructure in their respective TOD Pilot
+The four county-focused PIGs established in 2021 continued to meet to align State and county TOD implementation and priorities for TOD infrastructure investments.
+In 2022, the PIGs were tasked with assisting the OPSD TOD infrastructure financing study consultant team to identify planned development projects and infrastructure needs and costs in their respective TOD Pilot

 Areas: Iwilei-Kapālama on Oʻahu, Līhuʻe Town Core on Kauaʻi, the Kaʻahumanu Avenue Community Corridor on Maui, and the Ane Keohokalole Highway Corridor in Kailua-Kona on Hawaiʻi.
 The county PIGs include representatives of county agencies and State agencies with development or infrastructure interests in each Pilot Area.
 The PIGs met in December 2023 to discuss recommendations developed over the course of the 18-month TOD Infrastructure Financing project.
-The report serves as the basis for funding and financing legislation included in the Governor's package to the Legislature and the PRO Housing grant application submitted by the Governor's Office and OPSD for HUD funding.
+The report served as the basis for funding and financing legislation included in the Governor's package to the Legislature and the PRO Housing grant application submitted to US HUD.